Alkimik9000/api-start-express-ts/README.md

      npm start

 The API will be running on `http://localhost:3000`.
-The entity created and it's properties can be views under the URL 'http://localhost:3000/entity'
+The entity created and it's properties can be views under the on 'http://localhost:3000/entity'.

 ### 🧪 Testing ###